Who is Maura Higgins? Meet the grid girl who has modelled for Liam Payne

 Meet Maura Higgins…

 Who is Maura coupled up with on Love Island?
-So far, she’s been on dates with Tommy, Danny and Michael but her current status is single.
+So far, she’s been on dates with Tommy, Danny and Michael but her current status is single – however, Maura has been very vocal about her interest in Tommy.

 Age: 28